vukasin-stanojevic/BoostTrack/README.md

 |BoostTrack++ | 66.4 | 77.7  | 82.0 | 762 |

 ## Installation
-We tested the code on Ubuntu 22.04.
+We tested the code on Ubuntu 22.04. and the desktop with 13th Gen Intel(R) Core(TM) i9-13900K CPU and NVIDIA GeForce RTX 3080 GPU.

 **Step 1.** Download repository and set up the conda environment.